LaFayette, Alabama: History

-In 1898 John Anderson, a black man, was quickly hanged in LaFayette by a mob for a murder he did not commit.
+On October 2, 1898, John Anderson, a black man, was lynched in Lafayette.
 Scenes from the movie Mississippi Burning were filmed at the Chambers County Courthouse and in downtown LaFayette.

 LaFayette is the birthplace of heavyweight boxing champion Joe Louis.
-An 8 ft bronze statue, executed by sculptor Casey Downing Jr. of Mobile, Alabama, was erected in Louis' honor in front of the Chambers County courthouse.
+An 8 ft bronze statue, executed by sculptor Casey Downing Jr. of Mobile, Alabama, was erected in Louis' honor in front of the Chambers County courthouse in 2010.
 It is also the hometown of Hoyt L. Sherman, one of artist Roy Lichtenstein's principal art professor/mentors at Ohio State University.

 Geography

 LaFayette is located at 32°53'54.859" North, 85°24'2.822" West (32.898572, -85.400784).

 The city is located in east central Alabama along U.S. Route 431, which is the main north–south route through the city.
 U.S. 431 leads north 21 mi to Roanoke and south 23 mi to Opelika.
 Alabama State Route 50 also runs through the city as a southern bypass, leading east 14 mi to Lanett on the Alabama-Georgia state line, and southwest 18 mi to Camp Hill.
 Alabama State Route 77 begins in the northern part of the city and connects LaFayette to the town of Wadley, 20 mi to the northwest.

 According to the U.S. Census Bureau, the city has a total area of 23.0 sqkm, of which 0.07 sqkm, or 0.31%, is water.